Skip to content

 - Another solution is to simply cut off the skin that would have been under the fuselage.
 Now the flap will come up in trail and you will simply have an uncovered hole showing in the fuselage bottom where the actuator push rod will come out (unsightly but no big deal).

 - THE FLAPS ARE TOO LOW WHEN RETRACTED FOR THE BOTTOM FLAP SKIN THAT UNDERLAPS THE FUSELAGE TO TOUCH THE BELLY.
 Not a big deal but if everything else looks good and you don’t want to raise the rear spar of the wing (thus reducing the wing incidence and maybe losing the PARAMOUNT 5/8” bolt edge distance) then you can simply bend the lower flap skin up a little until it “kisses” the bottom of the fuselage.

 - Get ready to drill the hole!
 The toughest part of this is getting the hole SQUARE to the surface of the material.
 Everything there in the rear spar attach area is at a different angle to everything else.
 It is very hard to hold a drill perpendicular by eye!
 Make a drill guide!
-Find a block of iron or aluminum at least an 1” thick. and 2” square.
-On a drill press, drill a 1/8” hole through the enter of the block.
+Find a block of iron or aluminum at least one inch thick and two inches square.
+On a drill press, drill a 1/8” hole through the center of the block.
 Now you can clamp the block to the rear spar of the wing and it will help to assure that the drill bit penetrates the surface perpendicularly.